aerospike/aerospike-rest-gateway/docs/installation-and-config.md

 ## Configuration

 * `server.port` Change the port the REST Client is listening on (default: 8080)

-By default the REST Client looks for an Aerospike Server available at `localhost:3000` .
-The following environment variables allow specification of a different host/port.
 * `aerospike.restclient.hostname` The IP address or Hostname of a seed node in the cluster (default: `localhost`) **Note:** If TLS is being utilized, `aerospike.restclient.hostlist` should be used instead of this variable.
 * `aerospike.restclient.port` The port to communicate with the Aerospike cluster over. (default: `3000`)